EU open to Brexit extension but PM May needs clear plan

 “We are of course thinking about an appropriate extension of the deadline and also about a longer extension.
 They must, however, come with very strict conditions,” Roth said, citing British participation in May’s EU parliament election as one such condition.

-George Ciamba of Romania, which currently holds the EU’s rotating presidency, said the EU welcomed Britain’s readiness to organize European Parliament elections in May, but made clear that was not enough.
+George Ciamba of Romania, which currently holds the EU’s rotating presidency, said the EU welcomed Britain’s readiness to organise European Parliament elections in May, but made clear that was not enough.

 “It is important for us to understand why the UK wants to stay (longer), you have to stay with a view to something,” he said.